Today I wanted to give you 3 tips For RV Maintenance that might be able to save you some money or save you some headaches down the road with your RV.

 Tips 2# Check Your Seals And Your Roof

-Now the second thing that’s good to do this time of year usually when we’re getting our RVs out is to check the seals.
+Now the second good thing to do this time of year usually when we’re getting our RVs out is to check the seals.

 We want to check the seals on the roof, we want to check the seals around the doors and the window.